 Brassinosteroids are vital plant steroid growth hormones that enhance cell division and reproductive organ development (Li & He, 2020).
 Phytohormones are crucial in tomato crop development and increased yield of lettuce in hydroponic systems (Arancon et al., 2019).

 Humic acid compounds isolated from VC can stimulate pH and H+-ATPase activity and induce lateral root development in maize plants, producing actions similar to auxin (Trevisan et al., 2009).
 Indole compounds have been found in the tissue of Aporrectodea caliginosa, Lumbricus rubellus, and Eisenia fetida, indicating that earthworms, not bacteria, are responsible for their production (Nielson, 1965).
-Crude extraction of indole from earthworm Lumbricus terrestris showed root stimulation in soybean seed (Zhu et al., 2024).
+Crude extraction of indole from the earthworm Lumbricus terrestris showed root stimulation in soybean seed (Zhu et al., 2024).

 Vermicompost-Mediated Management of Plant Diseases: